a-lemonnier/Simple_HFS/README.md

          --F0 int/int total momentum: I⊗J0 (required).
          --J1 int/int (required)
          --F1 int/int (required)
-         --A real     A-hfs constant of the transition (Mhz) --B real     B-hfs constant of the transition (Mhz) --l real     wavelength of the transition (Å)
+         --A0 real    A-HFS constant of the lower/upper level (required) --B0 real    B-HFS constant of the lower/upper level --A1 real    A-HFS constant of the upper/lower level (required) --B1 real    B-HFS constant of the upper/lower level --l real     wavelength of the transition (Å)

  -2 or --2        compute hfs oscillator strength